Daniel Zadravec

-Daniel Zadravec (born June 7, 2000) is a Canadian soccer player who plays for Pacific FC in the Canadian Premier League.
+Daniel Zadravec (born June 7, 2000) is a Canadian soccer player.

 Early life

 He played with the Vancouver Island Wave from U13 level through U18.
 In his youth, he was a three-time winner of the Reynolds Centre for Soccer Excellence dedication award.

 University career

 In 2018, Zadravec began attending the University of Northern British Columbia, where he played for the men's soccer team.
 In October 2022, he was named the Canada West Conference Player of the Week, as well as the U Sports Player of the Week.
 At the end of the 2022 season, he was named a Canada West Second Team All-Star.
 At the end of the 2023 season, he was named UNBC's Best Defensive Player and the Team MVP.
 He was also named an Academic All-Canadian five times.

 Club career

 In 2022, he joined the Victoria Highlanders in League1 British Columbia.
 He had previously played with the Highlanders' second team in 2019 in the Pacific Coast Soccer League, where he was named a PCSL Second Team All-Star.

 In June 2024, he signed a short-term replacement player contract with Pacific FC of the Canadian Premier League, who had both of their goalkeepers unavailable.
 He had been training with the club throughout the season.
 He made his professional debut on June 14, starting in a 3–2 victory over Valour FC.
 He returned to Pacific to begin the 2025 season, on a short-term replacement contract, following an injury to Sean Melvin.
 Later that season in September, he joined the club again for the remainder, following Max Anchor being recalled from his loan.